danielamissah/SalesTax-Intelligence/README.md

 ## Features

-- **Sales Tax Prediction**: Predicts computed tax values based on taxable sales data using Random Forest regression model.
+- **Sales Tax Prediction**: Predicts computed tax values based on taxable sales data using a Random Forest regression model.
-- **Economic Segmentation**: Clusters counties into distinct groups based on their sales tax data using KMeans and DBSCAN clustering.
+- **Economic Segmentation**: Clusters counties into distinct groups based on their sales tax data using K-Means and DBSCAN clustering.
 - **Interactive Dashboard**: Power BI dashboard for visualizing trends, insights, and the results of the machine learning models.
-- **Time Series Forecasting**: Perform time series forecasting using Holt-Winters Exponential Smoothing.
+- **Time Series Forecasting**: Project tax revenue for budgeting and planning using Holt-Winters Exponential Smoothing.